erichasinternet/blog/README.md

 ## I want a blog like this one.

-This blog was created using on a free Vercel template.
+This blog was created using a free Vercel template.
 You can check out the template I used here:

 https://portfolio-blog-starter.vercel.app